GeeWee/boilerplatefree/README.md

 # BoilerPlateFree

 [Install on Nuget](https://www.nuget.org/packages/BoilerplateFree/)

 **This project is still in alpha stages.
-Use at your own risk**
+Please try it out and report any issues.**

 Remove boilerplate via C# 9 [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) and attributes.
 The attributes currently supported are:

 # AutoGenerateConstructor

 This attribute takes all private fields and generates a constructor based on them.
 Never write another boilerplate constructor again!

 ### Before:

 ```csharp
 public class YourService
 {